danielquintaos/mod10-pon4/README.md

 # Black and White Image Filter Application

+> [!IMPORTANT]
-[!IMPORTANT] This application is a continuation of [mod10-pon3](https://github.com/danielquintaos/mod10-pon3).
-The differences can be seen here.
+> This application is a continuation of [mod10-pon3](https://github.com/danielquintaos/mod10-pon3).
+The changes can be seen [here](https://github.com/danielquintaos/mod10-pon4/commit/6b5c2c17af9e9fca71b7be77a619cbd6045266e5).

 ## Overview